hacs/documentation/documentation/basic/dashboard.md

 ---
-id: overview
+id: dashboard
-title: Overview
+title: Dashboard
-description: 'Overview of the HACS UI'
+description: 'HACS Dashboard'
+sidebar_position: 1
 ---

 This is the home of HACS.